splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/integrate-cloud-services.rst

 Splunk Observability Cloud uses navigators to display visualizations of your data.

-To access the navigator for your cloud service provider, follow these steps:

-#.
-In Splunk Observability Cloud, select :guilabel:`Infrastructure`.
-#.
-In the :guilabel:`Public Cloud` section, select your cloud service provider.
-#.
-Select the appropriate navigator and find your instance.

-For example, the following AWS ELB navigator shows heat maps of load balancers.
+For example, the following AWS ELB navigator shows heat maps and charts with load balancer data.

    .. image:: /_images/gdi/elb-navigator-heatmap.png
       :width: 100%